Buying Equipment / in North America

 - Mission Fun and Games: They have a small selection of glass stones, table boards, bowls, and folding boards as well as retail and travel box sets.
 (July 2013)

-- Game and Hobby Zone: Located at 2 Bloor Street West (in the lower level of Cumberland Terrace accessible from Bloor Subway Station through the Hudson Bay Centre), Game and Hobby Zone has a limited selection of Go sets at higher prices.
-(2013 April}
+- Game and Hobby Zone: Located in Cumberland Terrace at 820 Yonge Street (accessible from Bloor Subway Station through the Hudson Bay Centre), they sell a Go set online.
+(2022 May}

 Non-English vendors (Chinatown)

-- Chan Sheung Kee Book Company: Located in the heart of Chinatown at 457 Dundas Street West, Chan Sheung Kee sells fat Go stones in oblong containers with cheap plastic Go sheets for $9.
-They sell 13x13 magnetic go sets for $10.
-And they also sell dark Go boards with Chinese chess at various thicknesses for $13 to $38.
-(RECOMMENDED) (2015 December)
+- Chan Sheung Kee Book Company: Located in the heart of Chinatown at 457 Dundas Street West, Chan Sheung Kee sells glass Go stones in oblong containers for $9 and better Go stones in straw baskets for $55.
+Check if they come with cheap plastic Go sheets, otherwise, you may want to buy them separately for $2.
+(2022 October)

 Non-English vendors (Scarborough)

-- Sup Book Store: Located in the International Gourmet Street plaza behind the No Frills Supermarket at 633 Silver Star Boulevard (at the southwest corner of Steeles Avenue East and Midland Avenue), Sup sells fat Go stones in oblong containers for $18 and thin Go stones in straw baskets for $28.
-The stones come with a cheap plastic Go sheet.
-They also sell thin Go boards with 13x13 on the other side for $7 and Go books in Chinese.
-(RECOMMENDED) (2015 December)
+- Sup Book Store: Located in the International Gourmet Street plaza behind the No Frills Supermarket at 633 Silver Star Boulevard (at the southwest corner of Steeles Avenue East and Midland Avenue), Sup sells thick Go boards with Chinese chess on the other side for $23.
+(2022 June)

 Non-English vendors (Other)

 - Galleria Supermarket: With a location at 7040 Yonge Street (just north of Steeles Avenue), Galleria sells medium-sized folding Go boards with Korean chess on the other side and Go stones in the housewares section.
-Go stones cost $18 and go boards cost $12.
-(2015 June)
+Go stones and Go boards cost $25 each.
+(2022 October)

-- P.A.T.: With locations in Toronto and the Greater Toronto Area, the downtown (Toronto) branch at 675 Bloor Street in Koreatown and the Thornhill branch at 7289 Yonge Street (north of Steeles Avenue) at Glen Cameron Road both sell Go stones and medium-sized folding Go boards with Korean chess on the other side in the housewares aisle.
-Go stones cost $20 and Go boards cost $24.
-(RECOMMENDED) (2015 April)
+- PAT Supermarket: With locations in Toronto at 675 Bloor Street in Koreatown and Thornhill at 7289 Yonge Street (north of Steeles Avenue) at Glen Cameron Road, P.A.T. sells Go stones and medium-sized folding Go boards with Korean chess on the other side in the housewares aisle.
+Go stones cost $23.
+(2022 October)

 - AddAll.com will search all major online book retailers for availability and the lowest price on Go books if you can provide the name, author or, preferably, the ISBN.
 A total price per book (including estimated shipping and handling) is provided with the search results.
 If you specify your state, the site will also add any applicable state taxes.